Classification theorem and properties of singular solutions to the Tolman-Oppenheimer-Volkoff equation: Dynamical stability

 \section{Dynamical stability}

-The vanishing of the pressure at the center of a singular solution to the TOV equation may appear counter intuitive, when compared with the usual insight that compact stars are stabilized as a result of high central pressure that balances the gravitational pull.
-Singular solutions describe an equilibrium state in which gravity near the center acts repulsively, as the singularity repulses any matter that approaches it.
-The obvious question is whether such solutions correspond to stable equilibrium or not.
-In this section, we undertake a preliminary investigation of this issue.
+The vanishing of the pressure at the center of a singular solution to the TOV equation may appear counter intuitive, when compared with the usual insight that compact stars are stabilized as a result of high central pressure.
+Indeed, one would expect that all solutions with positive pressure gradients are dynamically unstable.
+However, this physical intuition follows from the study of regular solutions.
+Singular solutions have the novel feature that the singularity repulses the interior matter layers.
+The issue is whether this repulsion suffices to compensate for the lack of central pressure, as fa stability is concerned.
+In this section, we undertake a preliminary investigation of this issue, by studying adiabatic radial perturbations.